 So what is faith?
 Let’s look a little deeper at what it is and what it means in our lives.

 What is Faith?

 Faith is a pledge or assurance of the things that we hope for, but have not yet received.

 It is what we hope for and the evidence of the things we cannot see.
 Through their faith, the people in the days of old lived lives of courage.
 By faith, we understand that the entire universe was formed at God’s command and that what we now see did not come from anything that can be seen.
 (Hebrews 11:3)

 Other words related to it that we use are (confidence, belief, and trust).

 - Full of trust or confidence in someone or something

 - Strong belief in God, religion, or based spiritual belief

 In Hebrews, the word faith is “Emunah” which means “support”.
 A perfect explanation of faith is “the Lord’s support” for us because He is working in every single matter for His glory.
-By it, we understand that the entire universe was formed at God’s command, that what we see did not come from anything that can be seen.
+By it, we understand that the entire universe was formed at God’s command and that what we see did not come from anything that can be seen.
 (Hebrews 11:3)

 The first foundation is that it does not originate from within us.
 We are not born with a natural capacity to have faith in someone or something.
 If you try it with your own willpower, we’ll be disappointed.